- 1 Welcome to TFC+!

 Wattle and Daub

 Wattle and daub is another way of building with mud.
-Unlike mud bricks, it will not dissolve in the rain.

 To make wattle and daub, start by making the wattle upon which you will daub the mud:

 Then, place the Wattle where you want the blocks to be.with the mud to daub the mud over the wattle, and the wattle will turn into Wattle and Daub.

 Four regular logs can be crafted into one stacked log.
 This can be used to build log cabins.

 Log Piles can also be used as construction blocks.
 However, another log pile cannot be placed above another log pile that is not full.
 This makes Log Piles a rather expensive construction block.

 You may want to make a roof for your building.
 TFC+ provides specialized roof blocks, which are solid diagonal blocks that also provide protection from the climate when a player is under them.
 An early game roof block is the Thatch Roof, made using two straw blocks and a stick.
 Roofs attach to solid blocks, such as log piles.